-Results 1–10 of 29 for "Briefing"X related to "Come on, get happy" Refine Your Search Refine Your Search TopicEmotional health (13)Children (8)Therapy (6)Education (3)Suicide (3) 11 more... [+] Trauma (3)HIV & AIDS (2)Addictions (1)Aging (1)Depression (1)Disability (1)Post-traumatic Stress Disorder (1)Safety & design (1)Sexual abuse (1)Sexuality (1)Violence (1)Hide detailsDocument TypeBriefingXAuthor/ContributorMumford, Geoff (1)Public Policy Office (1) Results 1–10 of 29 Previous 1 2 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: 1.Women and Depression Briefing SheetInformation on risk factors for depression in women and what is needed to better understand and treat women with depression.Briefing 2.Transitions to School: What Helps Children Succeed? — Essentials For Success In Preschool And BeyondInvolving parents, integrating the teaching of social and academic skills, and creating continuity between preschool and elementary experiences and daily settings are key in launching a successful academic career.Briefing 3.Calling on Science & Technology to Counter TerrorismThe project plans to develop a science/technology strategy for risk assessment and threat mitigation.
-Briefing 4.Congressional Briefing on Children's Mental Health: Key Challenges, Strategies, and Effective SolutionsBriefing 5."Never Too Late to Heal: Positive Aging and the Aftermath of Trauma"Briefing 6.Promoting Awareness of Children's Mental Health IssuesThe importance of child and adolescent mental health problems must be recognized and stigma about mental health issues reduced.Briefing 7.Improving Quality and Coordination of Child and Adolescent Mental Health ServicesMental health problems in young people can lead to suicide, substance abuse, inability to live independently, involvement with the correctional system, failure to complete high school, lack of vocational success and health problems.Briefing 8.Increasing Access and Coordination of Quality Mental Health Services for Children and AdolescentsQuality mental health services to prevent, identify, and treat children and families are unavailable in most communities.
-This is especially true for children living in poverty, those of color, and those with other disabilities.Briefing 9.Improving the Financing InfrastructureThere is not adequate financial support for quality services for preventing and treating mental health problems of children and adolescents.Briefing 10.Virtual Reality on Capitol Hill — 2000 CNSF ExhibitPsychologists demonstrated research using virtual reality to explore issues of cognitive and social psychology.Briefing Previous 1 2 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: ADVERTISEMENT Results 1–10 of 29 for "Briefing"X related to "Come on, get happy"
+Results 1–10 of 29 for "Briefing"X related to "Come on, get happy" Refine Your Search Refine Your Search TopicEmotional health (14)Children (9)Therapy (6)Education (4)Suicide (3) 17 more... [+] Trauma (3)Disability (2)HIV & AIDS (2)Law & psychology (2)Lesbian, gay, bisexual, transgender (2)Addictions (1)Aging (1)Depression (1)Hate crimes (1)Military (1)Post-traumatic Stress Disorder (1)Safety & design (1)Sex (1)Sexual abuse (1)Sexuality (1)Violence (1)Workplace issues (1)Hide detailsDocument TypeBriefingXYear2013 (1)Author/ContributorKelly, Heather O'Beirne (1)Mumford, Geoff (1)Public Policy Office (1) Results 1–10 of 29 Previous 1 2 3 ...
+Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: 1.Women and Depression Briefing SheetInformation on risk factors for depression in women and what is needed to better understand and treat women with depression.Briefing 2.Transitions to School: What Helps Children Succeed? — Essentials For Success In Preschool And BeyondInvolving parents, integrating the teaching of social and academic skills, and creating continuity between preschool and elementary experiences and daily settings are key in launching a successful academic career.Briefing 3.Increasing Access and Coordination of Quality Mental Health Services for Children and AdolescentsQuality mental health services to prevent, identify, and treat children and families are unavailable in most communities.
+This is especially true for children living in poverty, those of color, and those with other disabilities.Briefing 4.Improving Quality and Coordination of Child and Adolescent Mental Health ServicesMental health problems in young people can lead to suicide, substance abuse, inability to live independently, involvement with the correctional system, failure to complete high school, lack of vocational success and health problems.Briefing 5.Calling on Science & Technology to Counter TerrorismThe project plans to develop a science/technology strategy for risk assessment and threat mitigation.
+Briefing 6.Congressional Briefing on Children's Mental Health: Key Challenges, Strategies, and Effective SolutionsBriefing 7.Substance Abuse Prevention and Treatment: What We Know WorksCongress must bear the negative consequences and costs of funding expensive criminal justice, and welfare and health services to counter the destruction of addiction.Briefing 8."Never Too Late to Heal: Positive Aging and the Aftermath of Trauma"Psychologists presented information on aging, trauma and veterans.Briefing 9.Improving the Financing InfrastructureThere is not adequate financial support for quality services for preventing and treating mental health problems of children and adolescents.Briefing 10.Promoting Awareness of Children's Mental Health IssuesThe importance of child and adolescent mental health problems must be recognized and stigma about mental health issues reduced.Briefing Previous 1 2 3 ...
+Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: ADVERTISEMENT Results 1–10 of 29 for "Briefing"X related to "Come on, get happy"